 Find out which of your internal processes are producing what types of waste and in what quantities.
 This makes the job of segmenting the lifecycles of different waste easier, affording you more ability to cut down on any waste production costs specific to that type of waste.

-This could further develop into an entire audit of your waste management process - covering not just the sources of waste but the labour involved in getting rid of it.
+This could further develop into an entire audit of your solutions to waste management process - covering not just the sources of waste but the labour involved in getting rid of it.
 For example, are you currently using machinery that may not be as efficient as it once was?
 Does it meet today’s standards?
 This kind of analysis helps your decision making process further down the line.